-In 1977 fuelling facilities were added to the site, and it was regarded as a full service area.
+Fuelling facilities were added to the site in 1977, and it was then regarded as a full service area.
 Mobil was thought to be the main fuel partner.

 The Yorkshire Maid shop was built in its own building, next to the main car park.
 It also acted as a tourist information centre and a conference room.
 Benedict's restaurant operated inside the motel.
 The Leeming Café was built at the front of the building, with customers able to use an entrance into the café or an entrance by the hotel reception, which both linked up at the back.
 The toilets have their own entrance at the front of the building.

 A McDonald's was built behind the main building in 2000, on land they lease from the service area.